tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 **How would you address/resolve this?**

-The first step I would take is implement a comprehensive testing strategy combining manual and automated tests within our pipeline.
+I would address this by first implementing a comprehensive testing strategy combining manual and automated tests within our pipeline.
 Establishing a staging environment for pre-production validation is crucial.
 Integrating automated security scanning into the pipeline can proactively detect vulnerabilities.
 Finally, robust monitoring and alerting with automated rollback capabilities are essential in case problems arise.

 ## Conclusion